Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 *** The Repo contains content for every concept in detail.
 Make sure to open the Jupyter-Notebook files in your computers to refer.***

 Recommending order of reading:
-- Numpy
-- Pandas
-- Matplotlib
+- Important Python Libraries -> Numpy, Pandas, and Matplotlib
 - Introduction - IntroToML
 - Linear Regression
 - Multivariable Regression and Gradient Descent